-If you own and operate a motorcycle, scooter, motor bike, etc., these must be parked in the parking lots and may not be kept inside apartments.
+If you own and operate a motorcycle, scooter, motor bike, etc., these must be parked in the parking lots and may not be kept inside apartments and houses.
+They may be parked on the property of houses.
 If you live in an apartment, you will not be able to "hook-up" any type of electricity line to a vehicle.